Loss, Longing, and Letting Go

 You might be carrying more than you realize.

 Grief after the death of someone close can feel like the world has shifted beneath your feet.
-Whether the loss was sudden or long-anticipated, it can leave you feeling untethered, hollow, or like time has split into "before" and "after."
-You may be facing birthdays, anniversaries, or even ordinary days that now feel painfully different.
+Whether the loss was sudden or expected, it can leave you feeling untethered, hollow, or like time has split into before and after.
+Even ordinary days can become painful reminders of what's missing.

 Sometimes it’s about the childhood you never had.
-The parent you had to walk away from.
-The dream that never materialized.
+The parent you no longer have a relationship with.
+The dream that quietly slipped away.
 Or the person you lost that no one else even knew mattered to you.

 And that’s what this work is here to offer.